Start here

 :

-Using Docker, you can run hoprd
+Docker (Using Docker, you can run

-on your device or a VPS.
+node on your device or a VPS).

 You will interact with your node through the same Node Admin UI regardless of your installation method.
 All details for this can be found in the respective installation sections.